References and Resources

 September 2021

-Latest AES guidelines on audio loudness for streaming, on-demand and voice response system.
-Distribution techniques are covered.
+Latest AES guidelines on Distribution Loudness for streaming, on-demand and voice response systems.
+Successor to AESTD1004.

 Loudness Parameters for Short-Form Content